-555 FDM v1.2AD uses the bucket scheme to simulate vertical meltwater movement, which does not allow standing water over impermeable ice slabs, lateral meltwater movement, or preferential flow.
-Neglecting these processes has amongst others an impact impacts on densification and ice layer formation.
-Verjans et al. (2019) found that a firn model using the bucket scheme can produce produces similar density results as the more physically based Richards equation in a single domain for four locations on the Greenland ice sheet.
-Using the Richards equation in a dual domain, which accounts for partitioning between

-- 560 matrix and fast preferential flow, simulated more ice layers, underestimates underestimated the FAC to a greater extent, but is better at reproducing density variability with depth.
+FDM v1.2AD uses the bucket scheme to simulate vertical meltwater movement, which does not allow standing water over impermeable ice slabs, lateral meltwater movement, or preferential flow.
+Neglecting these processes has amongst others an impact on densification and ice layer formation.
+Verjans et al. (2019) found that a firn model using the bucket scheme can produce similar density results as the more physically based Richards equation in a single domain for four locations on the Greenland ice sheet.
+Using the Richards equation in a dual domain, which accounts for partitioning between matrix and fast preferential flow, simulated more ice layers, underestimates the FAC to a greater extent, but is better at reproducing density variability with depth.
 Using two firn models that use the bucket scheme, Thompson-Munson et al. (2023) simulated ice slabs in Greenland, and found that most ice slabs detected by IceBridge accumulation radar data in 2014 (MacFerrin et al., 2019) overlap with simulated ice slabs and ablation zones.
 On average, the observed ice slabs are located at slightly higher altitudes than the modelled ones.
-However, the results are also strongly influenced by the densification 565 equation and climatic forcing used (Verjans et al., 2019). - The densification scheme used in FDM v1.2AD (Eq.
-84) is developed for dry-snow densification.
-The presence of liquid water may also impact the densification rate of firn; however but due to a lack of physical understanding and available measurements, this effect has not been included.
-Equation (??In line with this, the in situ observations used for calibration and evaluation of the model are mainly (for 90 %) situated in non-melt regions.
-Equation (4) depends on initial grain size (taken - 570 here as 0.03 mm), which is a poorly constrained parameter over the range of climates on ice-sheets.
+However, the results are also strongly influenced by the densification equation and climatic forcing used (Verjans et al., 2019).

+The densification scheme used in FDM v1.2AD (Eq.
+8) is developed for dry-snow densification.
+The presence of liquid water may also impact the densification rate of firn; however due to a lack of physical understanding and available measurements, this effect has not been included.
+Equation (8) depends on initial grain size (taken here as 0.03 mm), which is a poorly constrained parameter over the range of climates on ice-sheets.
 Fortunately, the model grain size is not very sensitive to the initial value, since the growth rate is independent of the initial grain size, and the grain size quickly becomes magnitudes larger (e.g. a growth rate of 0.0056 mm day-1 for a firn layer of 250 K).
 Observed and modelled albedo evolution through melt-refreezing cycles show that refreezing strongly increases the grain size (e.g., van Dalum et al., 2022).
-However, tests with a different refreezing grain size (e.g. 0.4 mm instead of 0.25 mm) did not lead to very different - 575 results (Fig. \$4\$7).
+However, tests with a different refreezing grain size (e.g. 0.4 mm instead of 0.25 mm) did not lead to very different results (Fig. S4).
 Again, this process is poorly constrained by direct observations, hence the impact of refreezing on grain size, and subsequently on firn compaction, remains uncertain.
 Firn compaction by horizontal divergence and strain softening is not included in the model, therefore densification in high-strain and horizontal stretching areas, such as Pine Island and Thwaites ice shelves, is likely underestimated (Horlings et al., 2021; Oraschewski and Grinsted, 2022).

-Our outcomes of accessible FAC depend on ice slab-ice-slab formation, which is a complex process to model.
-That is why, the The current approach (as a diagnostic post-processing step, rather than including it in the model) should be regarded as an exploratory study.
+Our outcomes of accessible FAC depend on ice slab formation, which is a complex process to model.
+That is why, the current approach (as a diagnostic post-processing step, rather than including it in the model) should be regarded as an exploratory study.
 We present these results together with the total FAC and test the sensitivity to several ice layer thickness permeability relations.
-We found that the timing and magnitude of accessible FAC depletion averaged over ice shelves is not very sensitive (< 10 years and < 1 m) to the thickness permeability relationships used (Figs. 3 and 86).
+We found that the timing and magnitude of accessible FAC depletion averaged over ice shelves is not very sensitive (< 10 years and < 1 m) to the thickness permeability relationships used (Figs. 3 and 8).
 Including the impermeability of ice layers interactively within IMAU-FDM will be tested in future work.